shelane/better_social_sharing_buttons/README.md

 This module has no module requirements to work, but:
 - It shares node title and url, so use it on node entities
-- If you want to add the buttons via a field, you must use Display Suite and your display mode needs a layout in order for the field to show
+- If you want to add the buttons via a field, you must enable the field in the configuration.
+The field display will use the set configuration values.
 - You can easily place the block in any node twig file using twig_tweak module (see instructions below)